sv003/vivo/README.md

 == README

 # one month rails
-This is vivo application a dumy of pintrest
+This is VIVO sample application developed by Shiv Kapoor

-Created by :Shiv Kapoor
+[*one month rails*] (http//www.shivkapoor.com)

-Things you may want to cover:
+#Things you may want to cover:

 * Ruby version